 Three Sámi bracelets made of tin-thread, reindeer skin, and antler.
-(Photographed at the 2017 Nordic Knitting Conference by Julie Whitehorn)
+(2017 Nordic Knitting Conference students, Seattle)

 What is Duodji?